 May not travel to away games

-Ineligible student-athletes should never miss class for any athletic-related event
+Ineligible student-athletes should never miss class for any athletic-related event.

 Any student-athlete who fails two consecutive 6-week (RC) grade check dates may be removed from athletics for the remainder of the season.
 (AD discretion)